KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 }
 ```

-### The signature provided by Keystone to the wallet
+### Regarding the signature provided by Keystone to the wallet
-After Keystone signed the request, it will provide a signature to the wallet which can extract the signature either construct the transaction or verify the signature. we provide a new UR type `eth-signature` for this.
+After Keystone signs the request, the Keystone device will provide a signature to the wallet.
+This is when the wallet is able to extract the signature to either construct the transaction or verify the signature.
+We have provided a new UR type `eth-signature` for the purpose above.
 For more info about the `eth-signature`, please check the `Specification` section of the [EIP](https://github.com/ethereum/EIPs/pull/4527)

 ##### Library
 We have also provided the `eth-signature` in the `ur-registry-eth` library.